thinkle-iacs/think-js/gui.md

 Web pages *began* with simple *HTML* as a way to display documents; as the web evolved, CSS and JavaScript were added as ways to *enhance* documents by adding style (CSS) and interaction (JavaScript).
 Because of this, original approaches to JavaScript focused on reaching into an existing webpage (HTML) and making changes with JavaScript.

-As the web has evolved to include web applications, more and more programmers flip this logic on its head: thinking of the application (JavaScript) first and using it to generate HTML.
-Generating HTML with code is usually done using some form of
+As the web has evolved to include web applications, more and more programmers flip this logic on its head: using JavaScript to generate webpages.
+You can think of React and other frameworks as recipes for generating webpages.
+The recipe is written in the framework's language, and the framework takes care of turning the recipe into a webpage.
-*templating language* (a language for mixing variables from your code with JavaScript).

 There are *many* languages and they are constantly evolving, but in this textbook we will use the React framework, which was open-sourced by Facebook in 2014 and has been among the most popular frameworks for nearly a decade as of this writing (2024).